Drug Misuse - Unusual Presentations

-Managing drug abusers in primary care involves not only treating patients who admit to their dependency but also recognising the signals in those who are reluctant to share this information.
+Managing people with drug misuse problems in primary care involves not only treating patients who admit to their dependency but also recognising the signals in those who are reluctant to share this information.
 Not infrequently, you will also be approached by temporary patients attempting to obtain drugs by deception.
-GPs need to be alert to the following clues:
+GPs need to be alert to the possible significance of the following:

 - Temporary residents just passing through the area.

-- Patients with an overly familiar knowledge of the pharmacopoeia, demanding analgesia for renal colic, sickle-cell crises, etc.
+- Patients with an overly familiar knowledge of medications, demanding analgesia for renal colic, sickle-cell crises, etc.

 - Signs of heavy smoking, strange smoke smells (cannabis, cocaine, heroin).